Euramsia/personal-website/content/project/open-science/index.md

 - What is considered best practices? <font color="grey">(publishing raw data is not optional!)</font>
 - How we can criticise research? <font color="grey">(no comment section under papers where researchers can discuss, are you serious?)</font>

-These topics have nothing to do with the scientific method itself, but only with the academic system.
+These topics have nothing to do with the scientific method itself, but they are at the core of what academia is and does.
+They decide how good our science can be.

 **Doing my part.**